Josefinekihlstrom/Plant-Memory/README.md

 ![Screenshot](assets/images/screenshot.png)

 Plant Memory is a memory game for everyone to enjoy.
-With its clean and stylish design together with a soft colorscheme, the game invites to a harmonious gaming experience with a jazzy twist.
+The game invites to a harmonious gaming experience with a jazzy twist.
 This memory game does not require any competition ambitions in the player, this is simply a memory game that creates peace and harmony in the person who visits the site to play.
-For many, plants represents a sense of calm, and anyone who has plants as a hobby can probably certify that the power of taking care of plants really brings a feeling of mindfulness to both body and soul.
-So grab a coup of tea and sit down and enjoy the simple journey of this memory game.
+For many, plants represents a sense of calm, and anyone who has plants as a hobby can probably certify that the power of having them around really brings a feeling of calm to both body and soul.
+That was how the theme for this game was brought to life.
+However you don't have to love plants to be able to enjoy this game, so grab a coup of tea and sit down and enjoy the simple journey of this memory game.

 [Go to the Plant Memory live project here!](https://josefinekihlstrom.github.io/Plant-Memory/)

 ## UX
 ### UX goals
-The UX goals is to provide the player with an inviting and responsive design that will bring the feeling of mindfulness.
+The UX goals is to provide the player with an inviting and responsive design.
 With its simple structure this memory game will be easy for everyone to navigate through without unclear instructions, annoying audio effects and cluttered content.
 The main goal is to offer the player a relaxing surrounding while practising their memory skills with the interactive features of this game.